mjgardner/clicky-game/README.md

+# The Thirteen Doctors Clicky Game

+*Instructions:* Click on one of the Doctors to increase your score.
+If you click the same Doctor twice in a row, your score resets to zero.
+The Doctors are reshuffled after every turn.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Read on for instructions on how to run, test, and build the application locally using [Node.js](https://nodejs.org/).

 ## Available Scripts